Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 • Begin your calling campaign.

 Reaching out to potential donors more personally through calls can ensure your message is delivered and they feel included in your campaign’s process.
-You can also involve them directly in fundraising efforts by asking them to donate, match donations, or set up a peer-to-peer fundraiser for their social circle which may consist of more high value individuals.
+You can also involve them directly in fundraising efforts by asking them to donate, match donations, or set up a peer-to-peer fundraiser for their social proof circle, which may consist of more high-value individuals.

 4. Send direct mail to high net worth individuals

-Posting a letter might seem too old-fashioned and time-consuming, but there is something about the power of personally delivered mail that you can harness during your nonprofit crowdfunding campaign.
+Posting a letter might seem too old-fashioned and time-consuming.
+Still, there is something about the power of personally delivered mail that you can harness during your nonprofit crowdfunding campaign.

 A personal letter/direct mail shows the extra effort to reach out to this individual for the fundraising initiative.
 Stand out from the others and send direct mail to solicit funds.